 1. We do not buy advertisements on Facebook, Messenger, Instagram, or WhatsApp.

 2. We do not use Facebook, Messenger, Instagram, or WhatsApp to promote or represent our business or to communicate with our customers.

 3. We do not assist Facebook in its data collection regime through the use of Facebook social Like buttons or by offering Facebook logins.

 At this stage, I still have personal accounts and other business accounts on Facebook and Instagram.
-I will never give money to any Facebook business again but I will retain these accounts until I can find alternative platforms to keep in touch with friends and family who are only on Facebook.
+I will never give money to any Facebook business again but I will retain these accounts until I can find alternative platforms to keep in touch with friends and family who are only on Facebook and Whatsapp.